jamesnrolfe/RandomMatrixTheory/Notes/15. Preliminaries for part 2/Spectral statistics for Beta=2 ensembles.md

 b_{j} & = \int_{\mathbb{R}}p_{j}^{2 }(x)w(x)dx,\quad j \in \mathbb{Z}_{\geq 0}\end{align}$$
 >The kernel similarly satisfies
 >$$K_{N}(x,y)=a_{N}\sqrt{ w(x)w(y) } \frac{p_{N}(x)p_{N-1}(y)-p_{N-1}(x)p_{N}(y)}{x-y}$$
 >This last relation is known as the **Christoffel-Darboux identity**.
+This is useful because it means that we kind find the kernel from *only* the last two polynomials!
-On the "diagonal", we have
+>On the "diagonal", we have
 >$$K_{N}(x,x)=a_{N}\left( \sqrt{ w(x)p_{N}(x) } \frac{d}{dx} (w(x)p_{N-1}(x))-\sqrt{ w(x)p_{N-1}(x) }  \frac{d}{dx}(w(x)p_{N}(x))\right)$$
 >which makes sense as it sort of does look like a chain rule.